Event Planner Job Posting: Associate Event Coordinator, Location: Portland, Oregon (May be 50-80% remote after successful 6-month training)

 • Valid DL & insurable driving record

-• Able to walk and stand for long periods of time
+• Able to walk and stand for extended periods of time

-• Able to lift and move up to 25 lbs.
+• Able to lift and move up to 25 lbs; and to roll/push larger loads on a cart.

 Preferred: